rc0r/afl-utils/README.md

 #### afl\_collect

-`afl_collect` is a Python3 utility that copies all crash sample files from an afl synchronisation directory into a single location providing easy access for further crash analysis.
-The afl synchronisation directory is created when using multiple fuzzer instances in parallel.
-Furthermore `afl_collect` has some more advanced features like generating and executing `gdb` scripts that make use of [Exploitable](https://github.com/jfoote/exploitable).
+`afl_collect` basically copies all crash sample files from an afl synchronisation directory (used by multiple afl instances when run in parallel) into a single location providing easy access for further crash analysis.
+Beyond that `afl_collect` has some more advanced features like invalid crash sample removing as well as generating and executing `gdb` scripts that make use of [Exploitable](https://github.com/jfoote/exploitable).
 The purpose of these scripts is to automate crash sample classification (see screenshot below).

 Usage: